CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/cream_fudge.md

 Target temperature is 240 F, which should be thick and caramelized.

-Remove from heat and transfer to a stand mixer bowl.
+Remove from heat and carefully transfer to a stand mixer bowl.

 Contents will be very hot, so be careful.

-Carefully beat with scraper attachment (and shield) on lowest speed until fudge is no longer shiny, approximately 6 minutes.
+Carefully beat with scraper attachment (and shield) on lowest speed until no longer shiny, about 6 minutes.

 Pour fudge onto prepared pan and let cool.